MattBast/what_time/README.md

 cargo install cargo-generate
 ```

-If there's an error relating to tailwinds, try this:
+If there's an error relating to tailwinds, check the `Trunk.toml` file for the version number.
+If that doesn't work, try this:
 ```bash
 export TRUNK_TOOLS_TAILWINDCSS="4.1.0"
 ```